Rupi Kaur

-Rupi Kaur (born 4 October 1992) is a Canadian poet, illustrator, photographer, and author.
-Born in Punjab, India, Kaur emigrated to Canada at a young age with her family.
+Rupi Kaur (Punjabi: ਰੂਪੀ ਕੌਰ; born 4 October 1992) is an Indian-Canadian poet, illustrator, photographer, and author.
+Born in Punjab, India, Kaur immigrated to Canada at a young age with her family.
 She began performing poetry in 2009 and rose to fame on Instagram, eventually becoming a popular poet through her three collections of poetry.

-In March 2015, as a part of her university photography project, Kaur posted a series of photographs to Instagram depicting herself with menstrual blood stains on her clothing and bedsheets.
-Instagram removed the image, in response to which Kaur wrote a viral critique of the company's actions.
-As a result of the incident, Kaur's poetry gained more traction and her initially self-published debut poetry collection, Milk and Honey (2014), was reprinted to widespread commercial success.
+In March 2015, Kaur posted a series of photographs to Instagram depicting herself with menstrual blood stains on her clothing and bedsheets.
+The photographs were taken as part of a visual rhetoric course at the University of Waterloo in Waterloo, Ontario, Canada.
+Instagram removed the images, in response to which Kaur wrote a viral critique of the company's actions.
+As a result of the incident, Kaur's poetry gained more traction and her initially self-published debut poetry collection, Milk and Honey (2014), was reprinted by Andrews McMeel Publishing to widespread commercial success.
 Considered to be at the forefront of the "Instapoetry" style, Kaur's work is simplistic in language and explores South Asian identity, immigration, and femininity.
 Her childhood and personal life serve as sources of inspiration.
-Line drawings accompany her poetry with stark subject matters.
+Line drawings accompany her poetry with stark subject matter.

 After the success of Milk and Honey, Kaur describes struggling throughout the creation of her second collection, The Sun and Her Flowers (2017).
 Her third collection, Home Body (2020), is influenced by a desire to feel less pressure for commercial success and the COVID-19 pandemic.

 Kaur has a large social media following, particularly on Instagram.
-Since its release in 2014, her collection Milk and Honey has sold over 2.5 million copies in 25 languages, spending 77 weeks on the New York Times Best-Seller List.
-Kaur's poetry has had mixed critical reception: she has been praised for influencing the modern poetry scene, but has also been subject to parody and faced accusations of plagiarism by fellow poets.
+Since its release in 2014, her collection Milk and Honey has sold over 11 million copies and has been translated into 43 languages.
+Kaur's poetry has had mixed critical reception, having been praised for her influence and derided for her verse.
 Kaur has been included on congratulatory year-end lists by the BBC and Elle; The New Republic controversially called her the "Writer of the Decade".